 Between 2003 and 2008 he was Sales and Business Development Manager for Trotman and Crimson Publishing where he worked four days a week while running his own wine business called Field&Vine.
 Between 2006 and 2008, he was the publisher of Grapestalk, the online wine magazine for the Association of Small Direct Wine Merchants.

 In 2007, Stefan was elected a Godalming Town and Waverley Borough Councillor for Godalming Charterhouse and re-elected in 2011 and 2015.
-He was leader of Godalming Town Council from 2014-2019 and was a member of Waverley Borough Council’s Executive for eight years until he stepped down in 2016.
-In May 2019, he retired from Godalming Town and Waverley Borough Councils and was elected to his Elstead Parish Council.
+He was leader of Godalming Town Council from 2014-2019 and a member of Waverley Borough Council’s Executive for eight years until he stepped down in 2016.
+In May 2019, he retired from Godalming Town and Waverley Borough Councils and was elected to Elstead Parish Council where he lives.

-He is a strong supporter of his local community.
+Stefan is a strong supporter of his local community.
 He helped establish GOLO – The Godalming Lottery, fundraised for the Godalming Bandstand, is a Friend of Godalming Woolsack Rotary, a member of the Godalming Trust, the Lutyens Trust, Brooklands Museum Trust and a founder member of the Goodwood Road Racing Club.
-Together with a close friend Jane, he took over the annual GUTS Classic Motor Tour in 2014, which has raised nearly £25,000 to fight bowel cancer at the Royal Surrey Hospital.
-In 2019, he was delighted to be asked to become a Trustee of The Clockhouse in Milford.
+Together with a close friend Jane, he took over the annual GUTS Classic Motor Tour in 2014, which has raised over £45,000 to fight bowel cancer at the Royal Surrey Hospital.
+He was also a trustee of The Clockhouse in Milford between 2019-2021.

-Marcus was born in Bristol in 1969, has a younger brother who now lives in New Zealand; he believes it’s nothing personal.
-He spent a few years of his childhood in Saudi Arabia and Kuwait as his father was a Civil Engineer, and this opened his eyes at an early age to travel.
+Marcus was born in Bristol in 1969, has a younger brother who now lives in New Zealand; but believes it’s nothing personal.
+He spent a few years of his early childhood in the 1970s with his parents in Saudi Arabia and Kuwait as his father was a Civil Engineer, and this opened his eyes at an early age to travel.

 Angie & Nick Crisell